AdamSoloMe/pathreview/JOURNAL.md

 with a regression test.
 Round 2 was a broader codebase review that surfaced the `raw_data`, `StructuralChunker`, and `SkillExtractor` issues and the orchestrator test gap. _(Replace with the reviewer's Slack handle if crediting a specific classmate.)_

+---

+## Week 10 — Iteration & reflection

+### Reviewer feedback

+**Feedback received:** [ ] Yes  [x] No — still awaiting review

+**Summary of feedback:**
+No maintainer or reviewer comments have come in on PR #388 as of the end of the week.
+(Reviewer feedback is not a feature of the Summer 2026 section, so I did not expect external review to arrive — noting it here per the module instructions.)
+The only review I received during this contribution cycle was the draft-PR mentor review logged in my Week 9 Check-in 2 entry, which I had already applied before submitting.

+**How you responded:**
+No new feedback to respond to.
+The PR remains open and unmerged.
+Had review come in, my plan was to respond point-by-point in the PR thread, make warranted changes as separate commits so reviewers could see the delta, and push back respectfully (with reasoning) only where I disagreed rather than silently accepting or ignoring a comment.

+---

+### Reflection

+**What was harder than you expected?**
+Trusting the issue text less than I instinctively wanted to.
+The issue said three tests failed; when I actually ran the suite, five did, and the extra two (`test_parse_markdown_resume`, `test_strip_markdown_syntax`) pointed at a *second* method (`_strip_markdown()`) with the identical anchoring bug that the issue never mentioned.
+So the "one regex" Tier 1 fix was really two methods and five-plus regexes.
+The other genuinely hard part was a subtlety that looked trivial: my first fix used `\s*`, which felt obviously correct, but `\s` matches newlines, so it silently swallowed blank lines before headers in `_strip_markdown()`.
+The fix that was actually right — `[ \t]*` — is a two-character difference that I would not have caught without the draft-review round and a deliberate regression test.
+Small surface area did not mean small care.

+**What did you learn about working in a large codebase?**
+That before I change a line, I have to know where its output *goes*.
+The most valuable thing I did was trace `detected_sections` with `grep` across the whole tree and confirm it currently only feeds a `structlog` line — not chunking, not retrieval, not the DB.
+That "blast radius" analysis is what told me the fix was low-risk, and it's a step I never take on my own greenfield projects because I already hold the whole thing in my head.
+The other big difference was living with pre-existing breakage: the repo shipped with ~54 failing unit tests and mypy/lint debt I didn't cause.
+On my own code a red suite means "I broke something"; here I had to diff the *failure set* against HEAD to prove I'd fixed 13 and introduced zero, and I had to use `--no-verify` in spots where a pre-commit hook followed imports into untyped modules I hadn't touched.
+You inherit a codebase's history, not just its files.

+**How did AI tools help — and where did they fall short?**
+AI was most useful for mechanical breadth: sweeping the tree for every reader of `detected_sections`, scaffolding the new orchestrator and ingestion test suites, and sanity-checking regex behavior quickly.
+Where it fell short was judgment calls that depended on the specific consequences in *this* codebase — the `\s*` vs `[ \t]*` decision hinged on knowing that swallowing a blank line would corrupt downstream markdown structure, and on deciding whether the `raw_data` / `StructuralChunker` / `SkillExtractor` issues surfaced by the broader review were in-scope for a #147 PR or scope creep.
+AI could describe the tradeoff, but choosing where to draw the PR boundary, and owning that choice to a reviewer, was on me.

+**What would you do differently if you started over?**
+Reproduce before I fully commit to a scope estimate.
+My Week 7 time estimate assumed the issue's "three tests" was accurate; the real scope only became clear once I ran the suite, and I'd rather discover that on day one than mid-Week-9.
+I'd also think harder about PR boundaries earlier: the extra three fixes I folded in made the contribution stronger but made the PR larger and harder to review, and a real maintainer might reasonably ask me to split it.
+Next time I'd open the core #147 fix as its own tight PR and file follow-ups for the adjacent bugs.

+**What are you most proud of from this module?**
+Not the regex — the verification discipline around it.
+Turning a nominally one-line fix into a change I could defend with evidence: a reproduction test written before the fix, a before/after failure-set diff proving 13 fixed and zero regressions, regression guards for the blank-line edge case, and honest documentation of every `--no-verify` and every pre-existing failure I chose not to touch.
+I ended the module more confident that I can walk into an unfamiliar production codebase, make a change, and *prove* it's safe.